-We have the materials, we have the technology and will generally get your fine new piece of belting out within a week.
+Timing: We have the materials.
+We have the technology.
+And we will get your fine new pants-holder-upper out within a couple weeks.

 About the belt

 We took our sweet time and no small amount of care in designing the Calavera Belt, testing out more than a few different styles of leather in various thicknesses, searching out just the right buckles and hardware and then field testing the hell out of them.

 Built from the same heavy duty bridle leather as our work apron straps, but several times thicker in order to avoid the stretching/bending around the back that is inherent to most belts.
 And though this belt is so overbuilt it just might just outlast you, it's made from a leather soft enough to break in quickly for a super comfortable fit.